DuranRafid/eMED-DNA/README.md

     2. Open the terminal, cd (change directory) to the installation directory and run the following commands to install brew, GDCM and give execute permission to the jar file.
 If you already have brew installed in your computer, then this sript will just update the existing one.
       - chmod +x script.sh
       - ./script.sh
-    3. Finally, you can run the 'eMed-DNA_mac.jar' file.
+    3. Finally, run the 'eMed-DNA_mac.jar' file.

 ## Default Files